savaslabs/savaslabs.github.io/_posts/2017-10-27-drupal-8-turns-2.md

 Many in the community contested the veracity of his optimism in the article's comments and I [commended Dries](https://dri.es/how-is-drupal-8-doing#comment-125541) (yes that's me and not [him](https://twitter.com/MadDogUnleashed), and definitely not [him](http://www.tvguide.com/news/apprentice-trump-russo-39885/)) for facilitating an open conversation that elicited a broad perspective.

-About a month later, some six month afters Drupal 8 was released, Savas Labs attended DrupalCon NOLA.
+About a month later, some six months after Drupal 8 was released, Savas Labs attended DrupalCon NOLA.

 {% twitter https://twitter.com/Savas_Labs/status/729504649233899521 %}

 During the [perennial "Driesnote,"](https://youtu.be/Ksp5JVFryEg?t=464) Dries continued to present Drupal 8 as well on its way to match if not exceed the success of Drupal 7.

 > I really truly believe, Drupal 8 will take off.
-My guess is that, by the end of this year [2016] Drupal 8 will serve an escape velocity... it will become the de facto standard.
+My guess is that by the end of this year [2016] Drupal 8 will serve an escape velocity... it will become the de facto standard.

 and